 Coleman received a BA in Contemporary Performance Making from Brunel University, London, during a thriving period for live art and experimental music in the city.
 He engaged passionately with both scenes, which remain touchstones for his practice.

 Moving to the US in 2006, Coleman instigated a slew of bands and other musical projects.
-Following a number of prolific years making and performing music in popular Atlanta bands Judi Chicago and Noot d’Noot, he earned a Certification in Music Recording & Audio Production at Recording Workshop, OH, to expand his skills as a sonic artist and audio engineer.
+Following a number of prolific years making and performing music in popular Atlanta, GA bands Judi Chicago and Noot d’Noot, he earned a Certification in Music Recording & Audio Production at Recording Workshop, OH, to expand his skills as a sonic artist and audio engineer.

 2013 saw Coleman refocus his practice from his explicitly musical activities, returning to performance and live art, and assuming entirely new roles as composer, sound designer and sonic artist.